Skip to content

 add_scale_bar_lite(ax, **scale_bar_dict)

-# Add north arrow
+# Add north arrow.

 if len(north_arrow_dict) > 0: